 Best For

 Vehicles you plan to keep for 3+ more years.
-Rebuilds carry the best warranty (ours is lifetime on parts and labor) and restore the transmission to like-new condition using your original housing and hard parts.
+Rebuilds can carry stronger written coverage than used units, and they restore the transmission using your original housing and hard parts.
+At Chicago Transmission, rebuild work is backed by a 2-year / 24,000-mile parts-and-labor warranty.

 Option 2: Remanufactured Unit (Drop-In Swap)